chromium/chromium/components/session_manager/README.md

 in Chrome browser is ChromeSessionManager derived from SessionManager.
 This is needed because SessionManager logic depends on policy code which is still part of the browser.
 ChromeSessionManager is in browser/ and can access that.
-The ChromeSessionManager instance is created in the PreMainMessageLoopStart stage and destroyed in the PostMainMessageLoopRun.
+The ChromeSessionManager instance is created in the PreCreateMainMessageLoop stage and destroyed in the PostMainMessageLoopRun.